LVHUI0925/Mass-PRIM-internship-application-Yuhui-Li/README.md

 - **`TimeSeries_DimensionalityReduction_Poster.pdf`**
   A concise visual summary of the t-SNE, UMAP, and PCA comparison project, along with the rolling robust method.

-- **`TimeSeries_DimensionalityReduction_Report.pdf`**
-  A brief written report detailing the methodology and results of the dimensionality reduction project.

 - **`OutlierDetectionSystem_Poster.pdf`**
   A high-level overview of the outlier detection framework, showcasing the eight methods and how the voting system is constructed.